dxw/playbook/src/tech/index.md

 3. **Don't be a keeper of secrets**

    Everyone should be replaceable in respect to knowledge.
-It's everyone's responsibility to share what they know (eg. Pairing)
+It's everyone's responsibility to share what they know (e.g. Pairing)

 4. **No heroics - Don't internalise problems**